The Color Purple (musical): Film adaptation

 On November 2, 2018, it was announced that a film adaptation of the musical was in development at Warner Bros.
 Pictures and Amblin Entertainment, the same companies that made the 1985 film adaptation of the novel, with Steven Spielberg, Quincy Jones, Scott Sanders, and Oprah Winfrey all signing on to produce.
 On August 24, 2020, it was announced that Marcus Gardley will write the screenplay and Black is Kings Blitz Bazawule will direct.
 Winfrey praised the selection of Bazawule as director, after she and the producers saw his work on The Burial of Kojo, saying that "We, were all blown away by Blitz's unique vision as a director and look forward to seeing how he brings the next evolution of this beloved story to life."
 It was also announced that Alice Walker, Rebecca Walker, Kristie Macosko Krieger, Carla Gardini, and Mara Jacobs will executive produce the film.
-It was announced on December 23, 2020 that the film will be released on December 20, 2023.
+It was announced on December 23, 2020, that the film will be released on December 20, 2023.
 Corey Hawkins plays the role of Harpo in the film and singer-songwriter H.E.R. will make her acting debut as Squeak.
 On February 1, 2022, Taraji P. Henson was announced to star in the role of Shug Avery.
 On February 3, 2022, the rest of the cast was announced, with Fantasia starring as Celie, Danielle Brooks reprising her role as Sofia, Colman Domingo as Mister, and Halle Bailey as Nettie.
 On March 22, 2022, it was announced that Ciara had joined the cast as older Nettie.
+The film was released on December 25, 2023.